Billaferd/QuantumNexus/Players/Quantum Nexus Full Game Rules.md

    * Draw Cards: Players draw cards from their deck until they have five cards in hand.
 This replenishes their options for the upcoming turn.
    * Reset CP: The CP pool is reset to the starting value determined by the mission cards.
    * Add Extra CP: If any card effects or abilities grant additional CP at the start of the turn, they are added to the CP pool.
+ * Resolve Effects: If any effects were activated/triggered during the ready phase they will be resolved once all players are ready and before the Deployment phase is started.
+Initiative from the Deployment phase will be used.

 ##### Ready Phase Diagram